haynesherway/haynesbot/README.md

 * **!luckydate**
 		Returns the date for pokemon to have been caught by for a higher change at luckies.
 		Example: !luckydate
+* **!normal**
+		Returns an image of the normal version of the pokemon.
+		Example: !normal pidgey
+* **!shiny**
+		Returns an image of the shiny version of the pokemon.
+		Example: !shiny pidgey

 ## Server Owner Commands: